I Used To Cringe At The Thought Of Using Gel

 The Importance Of a Product With Good Hold

 I will say, some people with wavy hair have a really strong wave pattern that can support itself.
 They may be able to just wash their hair, not use any stylers, and keep their waves for multiple days.
-It seems far more common for people with wavy hair to have somewhat of a delicate pattern, so it will lose its shape if they don’t use a product with hold.
-This is very true for my own hair.
+It is more for people with wavy hair to have somewhat of a delicate pattern, so it will lose its shape if they don’t use a product with hold, though.

 The collage below shows my hair on wash day, after 24 hours, and after 24 hours, after using a mousse with good hold.
 You can see that I lose some definition as the days go on, and gain a some frizz.